 Thimerosal exposure and increased risk for diagnosed tic disorder in the United States: a case-control study.

-Thiomersal vaccination is associated with an increased risk of nervous tics.
-Although nervous tics were once considered very rare, today they are considered the most common motor impairment.
+Thiomersal vaccination is associated with an increased risk of tics.
+Although tics were once considered very rare, today they are considered the most common motor impairment.

-The first case of nervous tics due to mercury poisoning was described in 2000.
-Epidemiological studies, conducted subsequently, found the link between thiomersal in vaccines and an increased risk of nervous tics.
+The first case of tics due to mercury poisoning was described in 2000.
+Epidemiological studies, conducted subsequently, found the link between thiomersal in vaccines and an increased risk of tics.

 A dose-response relationship between organic mercury exposure from thimerosal-containing vaccines and neurodevelopmental disorders.